 In order to participate in commencement exercises, a student who is eligible for graduation must be present for practice as scheduled, and follow the directions given by the administration, or he/she will not walk in the ceremony.
-During Commencement Exercises, students may ONLY wear school sponsored cords/ribbons
+Walking in graduation ceremonies is a privilege not a right.
+The principal can decide this.
+Graduation is a prestigious occasion and commands the utmost respect from the graduates as well as those attending.

-Graduation with Honors (Policy JN)
+Graduation With Honors (Policy JN)

 Graduating seniors who have maintained an 85-92.99 academic average and credible citizenship records through the high school grades (9-12) will be honor graduates.
 Those graduating seniors who have maintained a 93-100 academic average will be special honor graduates.
-No student will be considered an honor graduate if he/she fails any subject in grades 9-12.
+No student will be considered an honor graduate if he/she fails any subjects 9-12.